Tenure-Clock Guidelines for Contract Extension and Renewal

 The following scenarios illustrate a range of circumstances in which an extension of the probationary period may be requested and how the extension impacts the faculty member's Letter of Intent (LOI):

 Professor A has a baby in year 1.
-She requests and is granted a one-year extension.
-Her LOI is revised to extend her first probationary contract by one year.
-Her preliminary review (and contract renewal) is now scheduled to occur in year 4.
+They request and are granted a one-year extension.
+Their LOI is revised to extend their first probationary contract by one year.
+Their preliminary review (and contract renewal) is now scheduled to occur in year 4.
 The new LOI also includes an extended date for the end of the probationary appointment.

-Professor B loses his father in year 3.
-He needs to take some time off to attend the funeral and assist his mother, as well as to deal with his personal grief.
-He requests a one-year extension of the tenure clock.
-There are two possible scenarios.
+Professor B loses their father in year 3.
+They need to take some time off to attend the funeral and assist their mother, as well as to deal with their personal grief.
+They request a one-year extension of the tenure clock.
+There are two possible scenarios:

 - If the preliminary review materials have not yet been turned in, a one-year extension may be granted and added to the first probationary contract.
 A new LOI is prepared to indicate that the preliminary review will now take place in year 4.
 It also includes an extended date for the end of the probationary appointment.

 - If the preliminary review materials have already been turned in, the chair will consult with the dean and provost to determine whether or not an extension may be considered or whether the review proceeds as originally scheduled.

 Professor C becomes seriously ill in year 4 and needs to take some time off.
-He requests a one-year extension of the tenure clock.
-His LOI is revised to extend his second probationary contract by one year.
-His mandatory promotion and tenure review is now scheduled to occur in year 7.
+They request a one-year extension of the tenure clock.
+Their LOI is revised to extend their second probationary contract by one year.
+Their mandatory promotion and tenure review is now scheduled to occur in year 7.